digdan/orchis/readme.md

 * Orchis is a strong starting point for building sophisticated job orchestration systems
 * The modular structure encourages clarity and extensibility
-* Whether you’re chaining simple tasks or implementing complex workflows, this template can be tailored to your needs
+* Whether you’re chaining simple jobs or implementing complex workflows, this template can be tailored to your needs

 ```